 House prices in Derby have been on an upward trajectory for many years, but the city still remains one of the most affordable in the UK to buy properties in.
-Over the past 20 years, house prices in Derby have increased by 200%, equating to £120,719, and in the last 10 years alone, it has seen almost £62,159 growth.
+Over the past 20 years, Derby’s terraced houses have seen price growth surpassing 150% according to Home.co.uk, with semi-detached homes performing similarly well with 112% growth.

-Not only do investors have the opportunity to enter the market with more affordable prices, but the growing demand for properties to rent in Derby could maximise returns over the long-term.
+Not only do investors have the opportunity to enter a market with more affordable prices, but the growing demand for properties to rent in Derby will maximise returns over the long-term.

 Key Projects Driving Growth in Derby

 The future of Derby is set to be just as – or even more – impressive than its vibrant past.
-In recent years, the local community has recognised the potential of the city, with many regeneration schemes now on the horizon, all of which are fuelling property forecasts and pushing house prices in Derby.
+In recent years, the local community and the UK government have recognised the potential of the city, with many regeneration schemes now in progress and on the horizon, all of which are fuelling property forecasts and pushing up house prices in Derby.